avantec-iot/avantec-thingsboard/docs/device/ta652fc-w/connect-ta652fc-w-to-thingsboard.rst

 Thermostat TA652FC-W can't connect to Wi-Fi:

 - If the Thermostat has never been connected to any Wi-Fi router since leaving the factory, it will enter Soft-AP mode.
-You can search for Wi-Fi SSID similar to "EasyStat-xxxx" through your mobile phone or computer.
+You can search for Wi-Fi SSID similar to "Avan-Stats-CEBD8" through your mobile phone or computer.
 - Make sure the Wi-Fi router supports and turns on the 2.4G signal.
 Currently, some dual-band (2.4G & 5G) Wi-Fi routers can turn off the 2.4G signal.
 Please turn it on in your router settings.
 - Make sure your Wi-Fi SSID and Password are correct, and they are related parameters of 2.4G Wi-Fi signal.
 - Confirm that the Token is normal.